About the Quidi Vidi Artisan Studios:

 It was built in 2012 by the City of St. John’s/Gov. of Canada.

 Where can I park?

-The parking lot outside the QVVP is public parking.
-However, it is often full even before the Plantation is open.
-The best place to park is the new parking lot on Cadet Road, across from the bottom of Quidi Vidi Lake, which leads down to the slipway beside the Plantation with a footbridge for easy access to the village.
+The parking lot outside the Artisan Studios is public parking.
+However, it is often full even before we open.
+The best place to park is the new parking lot on Cadet Road, across from the bottom of Quidi Vidi Lake, which leads down to the slipway beside the Artisan Studios with a footbridge for easy access to the village.
 If you don’t mind a little stroll, another option is to park is off of Forest Road, Quidi Vidi Village Road/The Boulevard.

 There are two, each at an entrance to the Village.
 One is by the Quidi Vidi Lake, by the sign welcoming people into the Village, and the other is at the small hill where Forest Road begins.

 There’s a Metrobus that comes every half-hour (hourly on Sundays), as well as the Link which comes every ten (10) minutes.
 It’s a hop-on/hop-off service which goes to the main touristic spots of St. John’s.
 We have brochures for both buses at the front desk.